 1. Temples of Mahabalipuram, Tamil Nadu

 If stones could talk, the sculptures of Mahabalipuram would reveal the fancies of our ancestral past.
-Welled up in heritage, history and culture, Mahabalipuram is an erstwhile port city off the Coromandel coast.
-Mahabalipuram has archived the glories of the Pallava dynasty in such a manifesting way that every sculpture draws a parallel to its story with an irresistible longing of distinct possibilities.
+Welled up in heritage, history, and culture, Mahabalipuram is an erstwhile port city off the Coromandel coast.
+Mahabalipuram has archived the glories of the Pallava dynasty in such a manifesting way that every sculpture draws a parallel to its story with an irresistible longing for distinct possibilities.
 It is here in Mahabalipuram you will learn that some histories are better off written in stones than textbooks.

 2. Konark Sun temple, Orissa

 "Here the language of stone surpasses the language of human." - Rabindranath Tagore Modeled to look like a chariot, Konark is a spectacular carved out of sandstone.
 A sculpted structure plonked on 24 wheels, gives an illusion of being pulled by 7 horses and 2 lions that guard it.
 The engineering of those days was so baffling that the wheels act as sundials that can accurately calculate time.

 3. Khajuraho, Madhya Pradesh